Skip to main content

 “The inspiration was to create an environmentally friendly building for the users of today and tomorrow, that is a leading example of how to minimise our carbon footprint in a cost-effective way” says Toby Ewert, Director of Ewert Leaf Architects.

-On sustainable architecture, Tony says that “typically, buildings consume large amounts of materials, produce excessive waste and carbon emissions, which are detrimental to our environment.”
+"Typically, buildings consume large amounts of materials, produce excessive waste and carbon emissions, which are detrimental to our environment.”

 Sustainable architecture helps lessen buildings’ impact on our environment.